 As a child, you experienced the world without a filter.
 You saw life without prejudices, or opinions, as you freshly met everything for the first time.

 But growing older, you developed a conceptual self full of worldviews, mental models, self-images, and beliefs that helped you to make sense of your life and your place in the world.

 Such beliefs helped you.
 They stopped you from saying something inappropriate during a meeting, or from crossing a road without looking in both directions.
 However, many of the beliefs you developed over the years likely unnecessarily restricted you, and negatively affected your life and your sense of self.

 WHAT ARE LIMITING BELIEFS?

-Therefore, we are always in the paradox of having to have faith in our ideals while at the same time facing the brutal facts that stand between where we currently are and where we ideally want to be.
+Therefore, you must always live with the paradox of having to believe in your ideals while at the same time facing the brutal facts that keep you from realizing them.

-This is something like the central form of despair Kierkegaard describes in his work The Sickness Unto Death.
+Such failure is something like the despair Kierkegaard describes in his work The Sickness Unto Death.

 Learn more about what limiting beliefs are.

 There are many examples of limiting beliefs.